Viola Pitts

-Viola Pitts (September 8, 1914 – April 15, 2004) was a Fort Worth community activist who advocated for her neighborhood of Como, located on Fort Worth's west side.
+Viola Marie Hamilton Pitts (September 8, 1914 – April 15, 2004) was a Fort Worth, Texas community activist who advocated for her neighborhood of Como, located on Fort Worth's west side.
 Pitts was often described as a fiery and effective activist.
-Also known as "the unofficial mayor of Como" she helped Como, Fort Worth, Texas receive better funding for the Como community center, elementary school, and streets in Como.
+She helped Como receive better funding for the community center, elementary school, and streets.

+She was also active in Democratic politics, and candidates she endorsed were supported by a very powerful bloc of voters.

 In 2000 she was honored when an outlying hospital clinic was renamed the Viola Pitts/Como Health Center.
-When she died she received a letter of tribute from Bill Clinton and a commendation on the house floor from congressman Martin Frost.
+When she died she received a letter of tribute from Bill Clinton and a commendation on the House floor from congressman Martin Frost.